-If your request is approved by the department, you will be provided with a makeup test.
+If your request is approved by the department, a make-up test will be required.

 Extension of Time Special Consideration Request Process

 Students who seek to be granted more time to complete their term work beyond the due date without penalty, owing to circumstances beyond their control (e.g., illness, or an accident), must do so by submitting a request directly to the Instructor for the period up to and including the last day of the term.
 The decision as to whether or not to apply a penalty for the specified period rests with the Instructor.